Vessel Safety Checks

 Find an Examiner

-Are you ready to get started with on your path to safer boating?
+Are you ready to get started on your path to safer boating?
 Click the link below, then fill out the short request form and click the submit button.
 We will locate the closest volunteer vessel examiners within 30 miles of your location and request that they contact you and set up a Vessel Safety Check for your boat.

 What Type of Items Are Checked?